 - 3.1.
-By the end of the second week of classes, students should notify the instructors of affected courses of planned absences for religious observances. - 3.2.
+The university is committed to supporting students who wish to practice their religious beliefs.3 Students anticipating an absence or missed coursework due to religious observances should provide reasonable advance notice to their instructor for the purposes of identifying and developing an appropriate accommodation.4 - 3.2.
 Instructors shall reasonably accommodate students who notify them in advance of planned absences for religious observances.